chrislusf/gleam/README.md

 ### Easy to Customize
 * The Go code is much simpler to read than Scala, Java, C++.
-* LuaJIT FFI library can easily invoke any C functions, for even more performance or use any existing C libraries.
+* Optional LuaJIT FFI library can easily invoke any C functions, for even more performance or use any existing C libraries.
 * (future) Write SQL with UDF written in Lua.

 # One Flow, Multiple ways to execute